The local authority's legal duty to issue an EHCP

 - The severity, persistence, and impact of the difficulties on your child's education and wider development

 The Tribunal's standard is not whether your child is failing — it is whether their needs are sufficiently complex and persistent that an EHCP is appropriate.
-Many children who struggle significantly in school still do not meet the LA's threshold; the Tribunal applies the statute, not the LA's internal thresholds.
-This is why many families succeed at Tribunal even where the LA's assessment found the child did not require an EHCP.
+Many children who struggle significantly in school still do not meet the local authority's threshold; the Tribunal applies the statute, not the local authority's internal thresholds.
+This is why many families succeed at Tribunal even where the local authority's assessment found the child did not require an EHCP.

 Building your evidence base after a refusal to issue